erizov/Professor/semester_15/lecture_109_database_security_advanced/data_masking/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Data Masking isContent best solution for all problems" ✓ **CORRECT**: Data Masking has specific use cases and trade-offInformationhoose algorithms based on requirements
+❌ **WRONG**: "Data Masking isContent beInformationolution for all problems" ✓ **CORRECT**: Data Masking has specific employ cases and trade-offInformationhoose algorithms based on requirements

 ❌ **WRONG**: "DatDatasetsking is too complex to understand" ✓ **CORRECT**: Data Masking can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in various advanced frameworks and technologies.
+## Examples of ImplRealizationis strategy/pattern is implemented in various advanced frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*